canonical/acceptable/README.md

 compatible changes, and should be updated any time some new functionality is introduced to the API.

-Clients specify the minimum version number they support.
-If a client supports API version '1.3', any '1.x' version greater than, or equal to '1.3' may be used to satisfy the client's request.
+Clients specify the preferred version number they support.
+If a client supports API version '1.3', any '1.x' version less than, or equal to '1.3' may be used to satisfy the client's request.

 ### API Flags